jennybc/googlesheets/README.md

 ### Delete sheets

-Let's clean up by deleting the `foo` spreadsheets we've been playing with.
+Let's clean up by deleting the `foo` spreadsheet we've been playing with.

 ``` r
 delete_ss("foo")